 Message at least ten new people each day on each social media channel.
 These can be people who have commented on your post, those whose post you commented on, or someone who is completely cold.

 Compliment and then ask a question.
-A simple and easy-to-use format to keep the conversation flowing is to compliment and then ask a question.
+A simple and easy-to-use format to keep the conversation flowing is complimenting and then asking a question.

 Spice it up with other conversational pieces, but complimenting them and asking questions is a very successful model.

-Keep up with prior conversations.
-Ensure conversations don’t just die out.
+Keep up with prior conversations and ensure they don’t die out.
 It’ll take some work, but staying active in your discussions is where the money is.
 The money is in the follow-up.

 Ask about a call.
-This one can be tricky because you do not want to be over “sales professional”.
-The key is to care about the prospect’s success and not how much money a prospect can give you.
+This can be tricky because you do not want to be overly “sales professional.”
+The key is to care about the prospect’s success, not how much money the prospect can give you.